schaueho/clojure-codekata/kata14-trigrams/doc/intro.md

      ("and" "his" "Airship")
 	 ...

 Although one would probably now integrate more functionality from `tokenize-sentences` into `read-next-sentence`, I'll won't elaborate this now and see task 2 as solved.
+As a side note, this looks as if it's only restricted to files now, but it really isn't, as `clojure.java.io/reader` will happily accept `StringReader` arguments:

+	kata14-trigrams.core> (import java.io.StringReader)
+	java.io.StringReader
+	kata14-trigrams.core> (take 2 (read-sentences (StringReader.
+"This is a sentence.
+And another one"))) ("This is a sentence."
+"And another one")